Healthy Aging and Independent Living Lab

-HAIL is housed in Charter House, a continuing care retirement community in Rochester, Minn., with over 400 residents.
+HAIL is housed in Charter House, a continuing care retirement community in Rochester, Minn., with more than 400 residents.
 Charter House is physically connected to Mayo Clinic.

-- The Living Environment: Designing tools and environments that promote health and safety, while sustaining independence and improving quality-of-life.
+- The living environment.
+Designing tools and environments that promote health and safety for seniors while sustaining independence and improving quality of life.

-- Transitions: Investigating the planning and support necessary to prepare for and navigate major life transitions — including social, physical and emotional — as we age.
+- Transitions.
+Investigating the planning and support necessary for seniors to prepare for and navigate major life transitions — including social, physical and emotional.

-- Caregiver Support and Education: This underserved population needs targeted services and support that are better integrated into the care delivery system.
+- Caregiver support and education.
+Seniors are an underserved population who need targeted services and support that are better integrated into the care delivery system.

-Methodology: HAIL uses design thinking as part of an innovation methodology and continuously refines these methods for the needs of our health care environment.
-Not only do we observe patients, interview families, and conduct traditional consumer research, but we also visualize, model, prototype and test possible health care delivery solutions.
+HAIL uses design thinking as part of an innovation methodology and continuously refines these methods for the needs of the health care environment.
+It observes patients, interviews families and conducts traditional consumer research along with visualizing, modeling, prototyping and testing possible health care delivery solutions.

-Mayo's decision to fuse design principles and the hypothesis-based scientific method is invaluable in helping us to uncover the various human needs involved in the health care environment.
-The complement of design allows us to think beyond what we normally do and serve as translators for ideas and the possibilities of what could be.
+Mayo's decision to fuse design principles and the hypothesis-based scientific method is invaluable in helping it to uncover various human needs in the health care environment.
+The complement of design allows Mayo to think beyond what is normally done and serve as a translator for ideas and the possibilities of what could be.

-The HAIL Lab is supported by a consortium of organizations that provide strategy, expertise and financial support.
+The HAIL Lab is supported by a consortium of organizations that provides strategy, expertise and financial support.